 For comparison, on Earth, 2.5 m/s is the speed you pick up from falling one foot, which is more than a head.

 The typical runabout was 6m long, hanging vertically with its nose only 2m from the spin axis.
-As Finger rotated, the runabout's nose was carried around a circle of radius 2m.
+As the Finger rotated, it carried the runabout's nose around a circle of radius 2m.
 Each rotation carried the nose 2π × 2m = 12.5m in five seconds, so the nose moved constantly sideways at 2.5 m/s.

 If the runabout were centered above the hatch and dropped, the speed difference between the 2.5 m/s nose and the 10 m/s hatchway would be hilarious.